Houston Bus Crash Lawyers Helping Texas Bus Accident Victims

 These statistics do not identify how many of these charter buses travel in and out of Mexico.

-Our Skilled Houston Accident Attorneys Can Effectively Protect You and Your Family
+Our Skilled Houston Accident Lawyers Can Effectively Protect You and Your Family

-Our personal injury lawyers have been protecting injured people and their families for 70 years.
+Our Houston bus accident lawyers have been protecting injured people and their families for 70 years.
 We have the experience to get the results you need.
 Injuries from a bus crash are likely to be serious and dramatically impact your future.
 We cannot eliminate the injuries, but we can work to ensure that you do not handle the financial burden alone.

 * Source: U.S. Department of Transportation and Texas Department of Public Safety, Vol. 108, No. 69, 12/21/2008